 We are most familiar with GUIs as that is what we use to navigate devices in our everyday life.
 Anytime we find ourselves using a mouse or a touch screen, or really find ourselves doing anything other than typing, we are using a GUI.

-Something that is interesting to note about many Linux OSs is that some images ship without a GUI, especially images labeled for "servers".
+There are many different GUIs, with very different underlying software throughout the Linux ecosystem.
+This means that different versions of the same OS can have different appearances (or even the same appearance) without sharing the same code Another thing that is interesting to note about many Linux OSs is that some images ship without a GUI, especially images labeled for "servers".
 This means the OSs on these images can only be controlled from the command line.
 Early versions of Windows had the ability to run like this, but now all versions of Windows come with a GUI, even if it is not needed.

 For an easy thing to do in Ubuntu, change the wallpaper to something cool.
 Do this through the GUI.